-POOL, PUBLIC SWIMMING is a pool other than a residential pool, that is intended to be used for swimming or bathing and is operated by an owner, lessee, operator, licensee, or concessionaire, regardless of whether a fee is charged for use.
-Public pools shall be further classified and defined per Chapter 2 of the 2021 International Swimming Pool and Spa Code.
+POOL, PUBLIC is a pool other than a residential pool, that is intended to be used for swimming or bathing and is operated by an owner, lessee, operator, licensee, or concessionaire, regardless of whether a fee is charged for use.
+Public pools include pools installed in private settings such as multifamily residential buildings or hotels that are available exclusively for use by tenants or guests.

-POOLS, RESIDENTIAL are permanently installed residential in-ground swimming pools intended for use by a single-family home for noncommercial purposes and with dimensions as defined in the scope of ANSI/NSPI-5 ANSI/APSP/ICC-5 2011 (R2022).
+POOLS, RESIDENTIAL are permanently installed residential in-ground swimming pools intended for use by a single- family home for noncommercial purposes and with dimensions as defined within the scope of ANSI/NSPI-5 ANSI/APSP/ICC-5 2011 (R2022).